East China Sea

 The East China Sea is a marginal sea of the Western Pacific Ocean, located directly offshore from East China.
-China names the body of water along its eastern coast as "East Sea" (Dōng Hǎi, 东海 (東海)) due to direction, the name of "East China Sea" is otherwise designated as a formal name by International Hydrographic Organization (IHO) and used internationally.
+China names the body of water along its eastern coast as the "East Sea" (东海 (東海, Dōng Hǎi)) due to direction, the name of "East China Sea" is otherwise designated as a formal name by International Hydrographic Organization (IHO) and used internationally.

 It covers an area of roughly 1249000 km².
 The sea's northern extension between Korean Peninsula and mainland China is the Yellow Sea, separated by an imaginary line between the southwestern tip of South Korea's Jeju Island and the eastern tip of Qidong at the Yangtze River estuary.

 The East China Sea is bounded in the east and southeast by the middle portion of the first island chain off the eastern Eurasian continental mainland, including the Japanese island of Kyushu and the Ryukyu Islands, and in the south by the island of Taiwan.
 It connects with the Sea of Japan in the northeast through the Korea Strait, the South China Sea in the southwest via the Taiwan Strait, and the Philippine Sea in the southeast via gaps between the various Ryukyu Islands (e.g. Tokara Strait and Miyako Strait).

 Most of the East China Sea is shallow, with almost three-fourths of it being less than 200 m deep, its average depth being 350 m, while the maximum depth, reached in the Okinawa Trough, is 2716 m.

 The Korean peninsula, China, Japan, and Taiwan lie within or border the East China Sea.